dell-cloud-marketplace/docker-wildfly/README.md

 3. You can use the management API directly
 4. You can use the deployment scanner

-For example, using the admin credentials from the logs, you can access web deployment console on port *9993*:
+For example, using the admin credentials from the logs, you can access the web deployment console on port *9993*:

 ```no-highlight
  at: https://localhost:9993/console/App.html#deployments